 I do have my own example of innumeracy.
 Back when I was running the finances of the Labour Party in Britain we got a series of large donations that came to about £6 million.
 We were keen to emphasis that while this was a lot of money it was still a fraction of what we needed.
 (This was in excess of 30 million, how much exactly is a story for another time).

 For political reasons we did not want to be seen as beholden to rich donors.
 For fundraising reasons we still needed a lot more money and didn’t want small donors to stop giving.
 The national political reporter for the BBC announced that this £6 million would pay for an election campaign.
 Which was exactly the wrong message.
 Of course, it wasn’t his job to carry our message.
 Still it was his job to be accurate and it was comically bad.

 He apparently thought a large number, £6 million, was the same as an even larger number, ~£30 million.
 Someone whose job was to understand and explain UK politics seem painfully clueless.
 He seemed to know nothing about the cost of politics in the UK.
 (I’m sure he had a lot of good gossip about the characters involved.
 I’m sure he digested the language of written communications in great details).
 Still if you don’t understand the numbers you simply don’t know what you are doing.

 Paulos links innumeracy to general poor thinking skills and acceptance of the claims of pseudoscience.

 Paulos suggests a safety index (on a log scale no less) to help us get a better idea of the risk of activities.
 It could be useful but it seems like we might have a way to explain log scales.

-Innumeracy seems like a serious problem.
+Innumeracy and the problems it causes seem like serious issues.
+These can be solved if you do the math.
 Everyone can do math — there is no excuse for not trying.

 Read: John Allen Paulos (2001) Innumeracy: Mathematical Illiteracy and its Consequences, Hill and Wang. original edition 1988.